Non-monetary rewards are a great way to build a motivated, skilled workforce that is passionate about their work, and the business.

 People don’t enjoy being micromanaged; it feels patronizing and stifling, and is actually damaging to productivity.
 Ideally, not micromanaging employees should be part of the everyday structure of your business.

 Employees should feel they are valued and esteemed enough to get on with their jobs to the best of their abilities.
-Offering employees even more autonomy through a rewards scheme is a great way of keeping them engaged in their work.
+Offering staff even more autonomy through an employee rewards scheme is a great way of keeping them engaged in their work.
 In a study conducted at Cornell University, businesses that gave employees autonomy ‘Grew four (4) times faster than the businesses using command and control management.’

 Handing more control to employees can be a daunting when you are unsure of their commitments and capabilities, but you can maintain control over this process by delegating well.